Helen Hope Montgomery Scott

-Helen Hope Montgomery Scott (April 8, 1904 – January 9, 1995) was a socialite and philanthropist who Vanity Fair labeled "the unofficial queen of Philadelphia's WASP oligarchy."
-She was the inspiration for Tracy Lord in the Philip Barry's play The Philadelphia Story, which was made into the film of the same name and the musical film High Society.
+Helen Hope Montgomery Scott (April 8, 1904 – January 9, 1995) was a socialite and philanthropist who was considered the epitome of Main Line high society.
+(Vanity Fair labeled her "the unofficial queen of Philadelphia's WASP oligarchy.")
+She was a longtime chairman and executive director of the Devon Horse Show and sponsored other events to raise money for the Bryn Mawr Hospital, her favorite charity.

-Scott was a longtime chairman and executive director of the Devon Horse Show and sponsored other events to raise money for the Bryn Mawr Hospital, her favorite charity.
-She was considered the epitome of Main Line high society and symbol of an aristocratic, free-spirited elegance.
+As a symbol of aristocratic, free-spirited elegance, Scott was the inspiration for "Tracy Lord" in Philip Barry's play The Philadelphia Story (1939) — made into the 1940 film of the same name — and for the musical film High Society (1956).

 Early life and education

 Hope Scott was one of the four children of Colonel Robert Leaming Montgomery, who founded the investment firm known today as Janney Montgomery Scott.
 Her mother was Charlotte Hope Binney Tyler Montgomery, whose family had made its fortune in banking.
 In 1923, Helen Hope Montgomery married Edgar Scott, an investment banker and heir to a railroad fortune.
 After her marriage, Scott began to appear regularly on the New York Couture Group's annual list of best-dressed women.
 Her beauty and slim, angular figure (size eight throughout her life) was much admired, inspiring artists such as Cecil Beaton and Augustus John.
 Scott became famous for hosting lavish parties at Ardrossan, the Montgomerys' 750 acre estate in Radnor, Pennsylvania, where she entertained notables of society, government, and the arts, including W. Averell Harriman, Cole Porter, and Katharine Hepburn.
 Her son, Robert Montgomery Scott was also a philanthropist, and after a long legal career served as president of the Academy of Music, and even more visibly, the Philadelphia Museum of Art.

 Montgomery was initially educated by a governess, and later spent a short period at Foxcroft School, a girls' boarding school in Middleburg, Virginia.
 She began riding at the age of four, and horsemanship was a major interest of hers throughout her lifetime.
 She was officially introduced to society as a debutante at Philadelphia's Assembly Ball in 1922.
 One of the oldest and most exclusive social gatherings in the United States, it has been held every year since 1748 and was historically reserved for members of Philadelphia's high society.